 Answers To Family Law Questions

-Delligatti Law is a Columbus, Ohio, law office that helps men and women resolve divorce, child custody disputes and other issues in family law.
+Delligatti Law is a Worthington, Ohio, law office that helps men and women resolve divorce, child custody disputes and other issues in family law.

 These issues are subjects many people don’t like to think about until circumstances force them to do so.
 Unfortunately, when they start to look into the subjects, they may be confused by inaccurate or misleading information.
 On this Family Law FAQ page, we will answer some frequently asked questions about family law in Ohio.

 What Is The Difference Between Divorce And Dissolution?

 The two most important legal ways to end a marriage under Ohio law are known as divorce and dissolution.
 Both achieve the same result, but involve different processes.
 Under Ohio law, divorce is a type of lawsuit to force an end to a marriage.
 Dissolution is the process by which a married couple mutually agrees to end their marriage.
 Dissolution requires the parties to come to an agreement through negotiation or other forms of alternative dispute resolution.
 Divorce requires the court to make final decisions about property division, spousal support and child custody.
 To read more about the advantages and disadvantages of each approach, see our Family Law Services page.